This article was updated in April 2025.

 Only arrange dates with people after talking enough to establish they have specifics in common with you, such as favourite films, books, etc that they can talk about.
 Make sure the conversation is a healthy one, with them showing an interest in the specifics of your profile and treating you with respect.
 Ideally I would chat on the phone or Skype too before the date, and if you feel at all uneasy, don’t arrange a date.
 Having a friend or a dating coach to check the messages objectively can help too.

-Look for warning skills in your date’s conversational skills
+Look for warning skills in your date’s conversation

-When you are on the date, you could ask to see their Facebook page or photos of their family and friends to see if they seem to have healthy relationships rather than being a loner.
-If they can’t tell you what their job is, or what they’ve been doing the last few weekends or when they last saw their family, those could be warning signs.
-Lack of eye contact, empathy or poor conversation skills are also bad signs.
-Are they showing sufficient interest in you as an individual?
+When you are on the date, you could ask to see their social media or photos of their family and friends to see if they seem to have healthy relationships.
+If they can’t tell you anything about themselves, such as information about their employment or education, what they’ve been doing the last few weekends or when they last saw their family, those could be warning signs.
+Lack of eye contact, empathy or lack of emotion could also be possible red flags.
+Ask yourself: Are they showing sufficient interest in you as an individual?
+(Of course, many of these features could be explained by neurodivergence or poor health – no “tests” are 100% reliable.
+You will need to use your judgment about the combination of concerns and what you have the capacity for in a date or relationship.)

 Beware of love bombing

 However, many men (and some women) are very good at “love bombing” (another good article on it here).
 This is a strategy to influence another person by giving them a lot of intense attention and talking about emotions very early on.
 On a first date, this might involve romantic language, staring into your eyes, physical contact, talking as if you’re the most wonderful person they have ever met, how they’ve never felt like this before, they’ve never felt this strong a connection, and so on.
 Then being in constant contact by phone after the first date is a way of keeping you emotionally close.
-It can be used as a way to get women into bed very early on.
-A man may say “I don’t usually do this on a first date”.
+It can be used as a way to move to sexual intimacy very early on.
+A common line is “I don’t usually do this on a first date” or “I’ve never felt like this before”.
 This may then involve sexual violence or abuse.
-Don’t be taken in by compliments.
-They may be manipulating you.
-Expect to be treated with respect – I don’t think asking someone to go to bed with you on a first date is respectful; and if they do suggest it and you turn it down they should accept that and not try to persuade you.
+Compliments may be a form of manipulation (whether conscious or unconscious).
+Expect to be treated with respect and say if you feel uncomfortable.
+If they minimise or dismiss your discomfort, that is a red flag.
+If your date suggests intimacy very early on and you turn it down, they should accept that and not try to persuade you.
+If they do, that is also a red flag.

 Don’t visit each other’s homes after a first date